RULES AND GENERAL INFORMATION FOR MEMBERS 2022

 16. Fishing at Garynahine may be arranged through Donnie Whiteford (Tel 07920 096983).
 Members must contact Donnie prior to fishing and ensure that returns are submitted after fishing.

-18. From Mid June onwards, fishing on the river (£25/day) and from the boats on Loch Macleod, Loch Beag and Loch Tarbert (£30/day, fly only) is available to Full members who are resident on Lewis or Harris.
-The discounted rate does not apply to Associate members.
-Availability may be restricted if there are guests in the lodge.
-Bank fishing is also available on the lochs by contacting Donnie.
+17. Subject to availability, fishing on the river (£25/day) and from the boats on Loch Macleod, Loch Beag and Loch Tarbert (£10 per rod and £10 additional for boat, fly only) is available to full members who are resident in Lewis or Harris.
+Availability will be restricted if there are guests in the lodge.

-20. Season tickets are available to Association members as a separate “add-on”.
+18. Season tickets are available to Association members as a separate “add-on”.
 Youth SAA members may fish free of charge provided they are supervised by an adult with a valid Creed permit.
-Catch return forms must be completed and returned by 07 November annually.
+Catch return forms must be completed and returned by 11 November 2022.

-21. Spring tickets will no longer be issued.
-Creed membership will run for April 1st to October 30th (early closure may be called by Committee if in the interests of the fishery).
+19. Spring tickets will no longer be issued.
+Creed membership will run from April 1st to October 31st (early closure may be called by Committee if in the interests of the fishery).
 Creed season tickets are available to purchase throughout the season.

-22. Grimersta Estate have kindly given the Association permission to place a boat on Loch Fhir Mhaoil.
-Costs will be £15 per boat and can only be booked by Association members.
-Bank fishing £10 per person (max 2 rods per day).
+20. Grimersta Estate have kindly given the SAA permission to place a boat on Loch Fhir Mhaoil.
+Costs will be £15 per boat and can only be booked by SAA members.
+Bank fishing £10 per day (2 rods per day).
 Strict conditions apply.
-Book online through your account.
+Bookings can be made through member’s online account.

 Stornoway Angling Association SCIO – SC050073